joma74/acc-natours/docs/TestcafeScreenshot.md

 # Other

-## Browser Setup And It's Relation To Testcafe Behaviours Are Lacking Documentation
+## Document Browser Setup In Relation To Testcafe Behaviours

 As can be seen in the pargraphs of the Browser Setup chapter, overall testcafe lacks documentation under which condition which behaviour is shown in which browser vendor.
 Read e.g.